oktadev/okta-blog/_source/_posts/2024-10-02-dpop-oauth-node.md

 Add a new file named `app.js` in the project root folder.
 This is the entry point for running our Node.js service application.
 In this file, we'll do the following

-    * Import `oktaSevice`
+  * Import `oktaService`
   * Create an async wrapper to execute asynchronous code
   * Authenticate to Okta by calling `oktaService.authenticate()`
   * Validate the previous step by listing users using a `GET` call to Okta's `/api/v1/users` endpoint

 Paste the following code into the `app.js` file:
 ```javascript